The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Stream Member Selection

 For the APOGEE-2 stars, we do an initial selection by examining their position on the color-magnitude diagram (CMD) shown in Figure \ref{fig:memdistr}a.
 B16 reported that the stream distance ranges from $14-19$~kpc.
 Because the stream distance near Segue~1 is 18~kpc, we posit that the stream distance increases toward smaller right ascension, and make a qualitative color selection based on identifying stars whose position on the CMD is close to, or in between, the best-fit isochrone shifted to distances of 14~kpc and 18~kpc.

 The star 2M10231170+1608483 lacks PS1 and SDSS photometry, so we could not confirm its membership using its position on the CMD.
 The stars 2M10310815+1550149, 2M10555533+1409147, and 2M10532191+1638441 lie well away from the stream isochrone; 2M10532191+1638441 also lies too far north of the stream trace to be considered a member.
-The star 2M11081786+1018043 has colors consistent with it being a member of 300S, but falls several degrees beyond the trace of the stream from B16.
+After this photometric and kinematic selection, the majority of the stars lie along the trace of the stream from B16 (Figure \ref{fig:mempos}), confirming for the first time that 300S is the kinematic counterpart of the photometric feature seen in B16.
+This association gives us an additional criterion for membership selection.
+In particular, the star 2M11081786+1018043 has colors consistent with it being a member of 300S, but falls several degrees beyond the trace of the stream from B16.
 It also falls outside of the track of the modeled orbit (see Section~\ref{sec:orbit}).
-For that reason, we exclude it from 300S membership.
+For that reason, we also exclude it from 300S membership.

-The stars that remain from this qualitative selection all lie along the trace of the stream from B16 (Figure \ref{fig:mempos}), confirming for the first time that 300S is the kinematic component of the photometric substructure.
+In summary, out of the 11 APOGEE stars that remain after the velocity selection, we reject 5 of them as 300S members for the following reasons: 1 lacks photometry, 3 lie far from the isochrone shifted to the appropriate distance, and 1 falls beyond the trace of the stream as shown in B16.
+All of these stars are represented in Fig \ref{fig:mempos} and on the CMD in Fig \ref{fig:memdistr}a as blue circles.

 We then proceed to a more quantitative selection for photometric stream members.
 We approximate the distance gradient along the stream as varying linearly with right ascension ($\alpha$), where $(d/1~\mbox{kpc}) = 48.9952 - 0.2083\alpha$ and $\alpha$ is in degrees.
 The $y$-intercept and slope were determined by using the RA and distance measurements from B16, where we assume $d_{\rm 300S} = 14$~kpc at $\alpha = 168\degr$, and $d_{\rm 300S} = 19$~kpc at $\alpha = 144\degr$.
 Within the APOGEE-2 stars, we select photometric members of the stream by requiring that members be within 0.12~mag of the theoretical isochrone at its corresponding distance along the stream.
 Although the photometric uncertainties for these bright stars are quite small, we allow for a relatively wide selection window around the isochrone in order to account for uncertainties in our distance model and the stellar populations of the stream.

 Table \ref{tab:apogeemem} provides the list of stars in APOGEE-2 that passed the spatial and velocity selection criteria.
 The stars that we consider members of 300S are marked with a ``1" under the ``MEM" field.
 Out of the 27 stars from APOGEE-2 in this patch of sky with $V_{\rm helio} > 250$~\kms, 6 are ultimately members of 300S.